Unbiased split variable selection for random survival forests using maximally selected rank statistics: Simulation study 2: prediction performance

 \section{Simulation study 2: prediction performance}

 To assess the prediction performance of the new method with the different $p$-value approximations, we conducted a second simulation study.
-We simulated datasets of two simulation scenarios and analyzed them with MSR-RF and all $6$ $p$-value approximations, RSF, CIF and the Cox model.
+We simulated datasets of two simulation scenarios and analyzed them with MSR-RF and all six $p$-value approximations, RSF and CIF in both variants as described in Section \ref{sec:selection}.
+The Cox model was included as a reference.

 The first simulation scenario was specifically designed to have few highly predictive variables with few categories and many non-predictive variables with many categories.
-The scenario was simulated with $200$ subjects, $6$ dichotomous covariates with strong effect and $100$ normally distributed independent variables without effect.
+The scenario was simulated with $200$ subjects, six dichotomous covariates with strong effect and $100$ normally distributed independent variables without effect.
 The second scenario consisted of $200$ subjects and $14$ covariates.
-Of these, $2$ variables were continuously uniformly distributed with a strong non-linear effect as depicted in Figure~\ref{fig:nonlinear}.
+Of these, two variables were continuously uniformly distributed with a strong non-linear effect as depicted in Figure~\ref{fig:nonlinear}.
 Two covariates were Bernoulli distributed and had a moderate linear effect, and $10$ covariates were normally distributed without effect.
 In both scenarios, the survival times and censoring times were simulated with exponential distributions.

-To avoid overfitting, $10$-fold cross-validation was employed to assess prediction accuracy.
-For each cross-validation fold, a model was built on the remaining $9$ subsamples, and the prediction error was estimated on the selected fold.
+To avoid overfitting, nested cross-validation was employed to assess prediction accuracy.
+We used ten folds for the outer cross-validation and five folds for the inner cross-validation.
+For each outer cross-validation fold, a model was built and tuned on the remaining nine subsamples, and the prediction error was estimated on the selected fold.
+For parameter tuning, the inner cross-validation was used.
 The integrated Brier score for censored data \cite[IBS]{Graf1999} was used for estimating the prediction errors, see Section~\ref{sec:implementation}.
 The R package \texttt{pec} \cite{Mogensen2012} was used for computing the IBS.
-All random forest analyses were run using $50$ trees and $\texttt{mtry} = p/2$, where $p$ is the number of covariates in the model.
-For MSR-RF, $\varepsilon_1 = 0.1$, and all $6$ $p$-value approximation methods were used.
+The random forest analyses were run using $500$ trees and $\texttt{mtry} = p/2$, where $p$ is the number of covariates in the model.
+For the parameter tuning the number of trees was reduced to $50$ to reduce the computational effort.
+For MSR-RF, $\varepsilon_1 = 0.1$, and all six $p$-value approximation methods were used.
 All analyses were repeated for sampling with replacement (bootstrapping) and sampling without replacement (subsampling).
-In each run, all models were trained on the same data.